Petrella v. Metro-Goldwyn-Mayer, Inc.: Dissenting opinion

 In dissent, Justice Breyer stated that laches was available as a remedy because when Congress enacted a uniform statute of limitations for copyright claims in 1957, it did not indicate that it also sought to bar the operation of laches: "The Copyright Act is silent on the subject.
 And silence is consistent, not inconsistent, with the application of equitable doctrines."

 Aftermath

 Writing for Forbes, Daniel Fisher wrote that artists and heirs will now need to be vigilant as to how their copyrights are being exploited and that film studios and other developers of derivative works will need to be diligent in examining the title to copyrighted material.

 MGM settled with Petrella in 2015.

+The Supreme Court applied this precedent to patents in SCA Hygiene Products Aktiebolag v.
+First Quality Baby Products, LLC, holding that laches was not available as a defense to patent infringement within the statute of limitations period under the Patent Act.